 * China Jan flash PMI falls to 49.6, first contraction in 6 months

-* U.S. crude oil inventories rise 4.9 mln barrels -API
+* U.S. crude oil inventories rise 4.9 mln bbls -API

 * Coming Up: EIA weekly crude stocks data; 1600 GMT

-LONDON, Jan 23 (Reuters) - Brent crude fell below $108 a barrel on Thursday as weak data from the world's top two oil consumers revived worries over the outlook for demand.
+SINGAPORE, Jan 23 (Reuters) - Brent futures slipped towards $108 a barrel on Thursday as weak data from two of the world's top oil consumers revived demand growth worries.